dcpurton/focusadl/README.md

 - `type=onecolumn` (default): Set a standard single column breakable box.
 - `type=twocolumn`: Set a two column breakable box.
 - `type=parallel`: Set a two column breakable box with parallel content (e.g., for setting the Bible in two languages in parallel).
+The ratio of column widths can be set using the `ratio` option (default: `0.5`).

 A horizontal line can be inserted with `\newsegment` and you can switch to the second column in a parallel box with `\secondcolumn`.